Holomorphic sectional curvature, nefness and Miyaoka-Yau type inequality: Preliminaries

 \begin{proof} For convenience we recall here a proof due to Royden.
-It suffices to show that, for any given point $x\in X$ and $\xi_1,\ldots,\xi_n$ a basic of $T^{1,0}_x(X)$ which is orthonormal with respect to $\hat\omega$, there holds
+We only check item (1).
+It suffices to show that, for any given point $x\in X$ and $\xi_1,\ldots,\xi_n$ a basic of $T^{1,0}_x(X)$ which is orthonormal with respect to $\omega$, there holds

 Recall that \cite[page 552]{R} shows, if $\sup_XH_\omega\le A$ for any fixed $A\in\mathbb R$, there holds

 Therefore, when $A>0$, by using an easy inequality

 we immediately conclude \eqref{R} from \eqref{R1}.
 Proposition \ref{prop1} is proved. \end{proof}